-CCAL along with three other national organizations are leading a national movement to make person-centered practices the standard for the way all healthcare and long-term services and supports (LTSS) are delivered to and experienced by elders and their care partners.
-Person-centered practices are preferable to experience and help optimize health and well-being. (more…)
+CCAL advocates to make person-centered practices the standard for the way all healthcare and long-term services and supports (LTSS) are delivered to and experienced by elders and their care partners.
+Person-centered practices are preferable to experience and help optimize health and well-being.

 Person-Centered Practices – Because They Are Better